 Notice of Sale.
 After the cure period expires, and at least 21 days before the foreclosure sale, the servicer then mails a Notice of Sale to each borrower.
 The servicer must also post the Notice of Sale at the courthouse door and file it with the county clerk.
 (Tex.
 Prop.
 Code Ann. § 51.002(b)).

 The sale is a public sale, open to all bidders.
-The lender normally makes a bid on the property using what’s called a "credit bid" rather than bidding cash.
-(The lender gets a credit up to the amount of the borrower’s debt.)
+The lender normally makes a bid on the property using a credit bid rather than bidding cash.
 The highest bidder at the sale becomes the new owner of the property.

 "Reinstating" is when a borrower pays the overdue amount, plus fees and costs, to bring the loan current and stop a foreclosure.
 In Texas, you get the right to reinstate the loan within 20 days after the servicer serves (mails) the Notice of Default and Intent to Accelerate.
 (Tex.
 Prop.
 Code Ann. § 51.002(d)).

 The terms of the deed of trust that you signed when you took out the loan might also provide you with additional time to complete a reinstatement before the sale happens.
 Check your loan documents for details.

 Sometimes, a foreclosure sale doesn't bring in enough money to pay off the full amount owed on the loan.
 The difference between the sale price and the total debt is called a "deficiency balance."
 Many states allow the lender to get a personal judgment, called a "deficiency judgment," for this amount against the borrower.